-8. Use the ruler to draw a straight line that goes as close to as many of the points as possible (don't forget the "Milky Way" dot!).
-This is called the line of best fit.

-9. Answer the following questions:

-- 1. Do all the dots move at the same speed? - 2.
+- 8. Use the ruler to draw a straight line that goes as close to as many of the points as possible (don't forget the "Milky Way" dot!).
+This is called the line of best fit. - 9.
+Finally, answer the following questions: - 1.
+Do all the dots move at the same speed? - 2.
 Do they get faster or slower as they get further from the Milky Way? - 3.
 What graph in astronomy does this represent? - 4.
 Redshift can be used as a measure of distance what is redshift? - 5.
-What theories does the expansion of the Universe support?
+What theories are supported by the expansion of the Universe?